suyjuris/schaf/README.md

       that offset_name < offset_nodes < offset_edges holds), with no padding bytes
       in between.

-      The format specified above determines is unique, as long a certain order of nodes is given. schaf is deterministic, but the order of nodes depends on implementation details of the hash maps used.
+      The format specified above is unique, as long a certain order of nodes is given. schaf is deterministic, but the order of nodes depends on implementation details of the hash maps used.